sama-alzahrani/Object-Recognition-Using-OpenCV/README.md

 | Dog | ✅ Detected |
 | Person | ⚠️ Incorrect Prediction |

-> **Note:** One dog was mistakenly classified as a person because the project uses a pre-trained MobileNet SSD model, which may occasionally produce inaccurate predictions.
+> **Note:** One dog was incorrectly classified as a person because the project uses a pre-trained MobileNet SSD model, which may occasionally produce inaccurate predictions.

 ---